-Jersey is a knit fabric used predominantly for clothing manufacture.
+Jersey A knit fabric used predominantly for clothing manufacture.
 It was originally made of wool, but is now made of wool, cotton, and synthetic fibers.
-Since medieval times, Jersey, Channel Islands, where the material was first produced, had been an important exporter of knitted goods^[1] and the fabric in wool from Jersey became well known.
-The fabric can be a very stretchy single knitting, usually light-weight, jersey with one flat side and one piled side.^[2] When made with a lightweight yarn, this is the fabric most often used to make T-shirts
+Since medieval times, Jersey, Channel Islands, where the material was first produced, had been an important exporter of knitted goods and the fabric in wool from Jersey became well known.
+The fabric can be a very stretchy single knitting, usually light-weight, jersey with one flat side and one piled side.
+When made with a lightweight yarn, this is the fabric most often used to make T-shirts Knit Interfacing A supple stabilizer for dresses, jackets, an pants.
+It is best used with light to midweight knits, wovens, sweater knits, and machine knitted fabrics and is excellent with fabrics such as wool, flannel, and gabardine.